INTEGRATED SHOCK ABSORBER

 The shock absorber does not remove the fatigue of recovery.
 It does not turn a crutch into a competition spring.
 And it does not replace proper adjustment or appropriate use.

-But when you have to rely on crutches for several days, several weeks, or sometimes longer, this kind of detail quickly stops being theoretical.
+However, when you have to rely on crutches for several days, weeks, or sometimes longer, these kinds of details quickly stop being theoretical.

 AVAILABILITY